core-wg/transport-indication/draft-ietf-core-transport-indication.md

 Among other things,
 that mechanism allows encoding the full information obtained during service discovery in a URI instead of just the one choice taken.
+It is also required if different CoAP transports are using the same scheme (as is recommended in {{upcomingtransports}}) with IP address literals in URIs, for which unlike for resolved names no service parameters are available.

 # Guidance to upcoming transports {#upcomingtransports}